Scripture Reference: Genesis 1:1 and 2:1-3

 Maybe some of us feel sad right now.
 But Jesus had something very important to say.
 He said, “Come to me, all you who are weary and burdened, and I will give you rest.”
 (Matthew 11:28, ICB) Jesus wants you to rest.

-So, how about resting today.
-Let’s take a deep breath and relax and forget for a moment about what is troubling us.
+So, how about resting today?
+Let’s take a deep breath, relax, and forget about what is troubling us.
 Just think about God.
 Think about all of the work God has done in the creation.
 Think about how he takes care of us and has done so much work just for us.
 It is time to stop and rest.

 Ways to Tell the Story: